pillmuncher/yogic.cs/README.md

    efficiency of your logic programs.
 It can also be used as an extra-logical operator to disable the search for other solutions than the current one.

 By combining these elements, you can express and solve complex logical problems effectively.
 Many of the intricacies of Logic Programming are abstracted away, allowing you to focus on defining your logic in a more intuitive and structured manner.

 ## **An Example:**

 A classic example of Logic Programming is puzzle solving.
 Here we have a puzzle where numbers have to be assigned to letters, such that all sets of assignments are compatible with each other.
 Typically, there is ever only a single solution.
-We solve this in a naive way, by generating all possible permutations and then matching each permutation until we find one that matches.
+We solve this in a naive way, by first generating all possible permutations and then matching each permutation until we find a match.
 In Logic Programming this kind of algorithm is known as *Generate and Test*.

 ```csharp
 using System.Collections.Generic;